Fetal alcohol syndrome

 • Low birth weight and slowed growth.

-• Central nervous system abnormalities, including small head size, intellectual disability, poor fine motor skills, or poor eye-hand coordination.
+• Central nervous system problems, including small head size, poor fine motor skills, or poor eye-hand coordination.

 • Behavior and thinking (cognitive) problems, which may include poor attention, concentration, memory, and comprehension skills; difficulty with math skills; hyperactivity; and extreme mood changes.

-A child with FAS may also have birth defects that involve the eyes, ears, heart, urinary tract, or bones.
+A child who has FAS may also have birth defects that involve the eyes, ears, heart, urinary tract, or bones.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.